pedrotgn/pyactor/doc/tutorial.rst

 This sample demonstrates how to get references to an actor from the actor itself.
 With ``self.id`` we obtain the string that identifies the actor in the host it is located, ``self.url`` contains its network location.
 Then, with ``self.proxy`` you can get a reference to a proxy managing the actor so you can give it to another function, class or module in a safe and easy way.

+.. note:: Remember to put methods that receive or return proxies at _ref list.

-It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is so you can :meth:`~.lookup` other actors from there, among many other possibilities.
+It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is, so you can :meth:`~.lookup` other actors from there, among many other possibilities.

 In the example, we use these three calls to send various salutations from a